xilefmusics/worship_viewer/ROADMAP.md

 ## 🪲 Known Bugs

 - [x] Unable to load svgs
+- [x] Setlist Editor: Key in picker is always Ab
+- [x] Error when opening an empty setlis
+- [ ] Import ultimate: First section is often missing
+- [ ] Import chordpro: Fails on `[||:]` and `[:||]` chords
 - [ ] Setlist Editor: Drag and drop does not work on mobile
-- [ ] Setlist Editor: Key in picker is always Ab
 - [ ] Song Editor: The first input is not on the expected cursor position
 - [ ] Setlist Editor: Is too wide on IPhone
-- [ ] Import ultimate: First section is often missing
-- [ ] Import chordpro: Fails on `[||:]` and `[:||]` chords
-- [ ] Error when opening an empty setlis

 ## 🚧 Maintainance